POSH

 Preserve First

-If you have found suspicious chats, threats, sexual messages, blackmail, or grooming concerns, this page shows parents what evidence to save before reporting and what not to delete too early.
+If you have found suspicious chats, threats, sexual messages, blackmail, grooming concerns, image threats, or pressure to keep secrets, this page shows what to save before reporting and what not to delete too early.

 Evidence disappears faster than most parents expect